-Building on students’ knowledge in simple linear regression, this course introduces more advanced statistical techniques.
-We will focus on the following topics: 1) Subclassification, matching, and propensity score weighting as fundamental strategies to reduce confounding; 2) Common interpretations of the OLS estimator; 3) Robust inference with Heteroskedasticity- and autocorrelation-consistent covariance estimators as well as bootstrap variance estimators and Šidák/Bonferroni correction; 4) Specification and interpretation of interactions and the mechanics of smoothing, splines, and local linear regression for flexible functional forms; 5) Classical exposition of various biases and introduction to causal graphs to construct appropriate conditioning sets; 6) Instrumental variable estimation with two-stage least-square, inference with weak instruments, and the Heckman estimator for selected samples; 7) Fixed and random effect as well as difference-in-difference estimator; 8) Maximum likelihood estimator with examples for limited dependent variables and a discussion on structural parameters vs. causal estimands.
+Course Content: Building on students’ knowledge in simple linear regression, this course introduces more advanced statistical techniques.
+We will focus on the following topics: 1) Subclassification, matching, and propensity score weighting as fundamental strategies to reduce confounding; 2) Common interpretations of the OLS estimator; 3) Robust inference with cluster-robust standard errors as well as bootstrap estimators; 4) Classical exposition of various biases and introduction to causal graphs to select control variables; 5) Flexible function form specification using splines, interactions and regularization; 6) Instrumental variable estimation with two-stage least-squares and the Heckman estimator for selected samples; 7) Two-way fixed effects and the difference-in-difference estimator with panel data; 8) Introduction to tree-based methods for regression and classification as well as random forests.
 The course combines a theoretical introduction to each topic with lab sessions in which students perform replications of published work in Economics and Political Science using STATA.
 Students are encouraged to bring their own data sets and present their research projects and empirical analyses throughout the course.

 – Angrist, J. D. and J.-S. Pischke (2009).
 Mostly Harmless Econometrics.
 An Empiricist’s Companion.
 Princeton: Princeton University Press.

 – Alan Agresti and Barbara Finlay.
 Statistical Methods for the Social Sciences.
 Pearson, Upper Saddle River, 4th edition, 2009, Chapter 1-9.